nbicocchi/learn-microservices/modules_extra/graphql/slides/GraphQL.md

     If we don't want to return anything, we can use the keyword *void*:
     ```
     mutation {
-        deleteUser(id: "123") {
+        deletePost(id: "123") {
             void
         }
     }
     ```
-    In this case, the server will delete the user with the specified ID and return nothing.
+    In this case, the server will delete the post with the specified ID and return nothing.

 #### Aliases
 In GraphQL, aliases are used to request the same field or fields multiple times within a single query, but with different names for each occurrence.
 This is particularly useful when you want to retrieve similar data from a GraphQL server but need to differentiate between them in the response.
 Anyway,  if any part of a query fails to execute successfully, the entire query will result in an error.
 This is known as "all or nothing" behavior.
 So, when using aliases, it's important to ensure that each aliased field is valid and can be resolved successfully.
 Otherwise, the entire query will fail.
-Just for example, if you want to retrieve information about two products with different IDs, you can use aliases to differentiate between them in the response:
+Just for example, if you want to retrieve information about two posts with different IDs, you can use aliases to differentiate between them in the response:
 ```
 query GetProduct {
-    alias0: getProduct(productId: 111) {
+    alias0: getPostById(productId: 111) {
-        productId
-        name
-        serviceAddress
+       id
+       description
 }

-    alias1: getProduct(productId: 112) {
+    alias1: getPostById(productId: 112) {
-        productId
-        name
-        serviceAddress
+       id
+       description
     }
 }
 ```